shibampokerail/ImageClassification-Tensorflow/README.md

-# Image Classification with tensorflow
+# Image Classification Training with tensorflow

 This is a simple image classification project that classifies types of apparel.